Come Explore Indonesia with Cathy Church, the ORIGINAL and still the best photo coach ever!

 Most importantly, every single review applauds the incredible fine service the crew provides.
 They are attentive and experienced and know what you need done.
 And they know their way around Indonesia!

 Diving is made easy

 After the detailed briefing the crew will transfer your gear to the three Zodiacs that take a maximum of 6 divers each.
 Just climb into the Zodiac and your gear will be waiting for you there.
 Show the guides how to handle your camera and they will make sure that it is delivered to your Zodiac with care and consideration.

 August is in the middle of the dry season.
-Usually the northern shores are warmer (80-86F), with clearer waters, and the southern waters are colder (70-75F) with poorer visibility.
+Usually the northern shores are warmer (80-86F), with clearer waters, and the southern waters are cooler (70-75F).
 For the northern shores a 3mm suit is fine.

-As with most liveaboards today, the food is well thought out.
-They can adjust to accommodate special needs, you never go hungry, there are snacks between dives, and the buffets are abundant
+As with most live-aboards today, the food is well thought out.
+They can adjust to accommodate special needs (Cathy and Herb are vegan, and the boat will accommodate them perfectly!)
+If you have any dietary restrictions, let the boat know in advance and you will be well accommodated.
+You never go hungry, there are snacks between dives, and the buffets are abundant.

 The day starts with a continental breakfast before the first dive, and a full breakfast buffet after the dive.

 Lunch and dinner often include Indonesian (or Asian) dishes and serve meat, fish and a variety of side dishes.